particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 The identity in the IoT Hub registry will be created with the same device ID as used in the Particle system for easy correlation of data and events.
+The identity will be created automatically in your Hub the first time an approved device publishes an event that triggers the integration.

 ### Device-to-cloud Message

 Related to device identities are device-to-cloud messages.
-Each device in the IoT Hub registry has its own messaging stream, allowing the Particle cloud to publish messages on behalf of individual devices to their corresponding message stream.
+Each device in the IoT Hub registry has its own unique messaging stream.
+This allows the Particle cloud to publish messages on behalf of individual devices to their corresponding stream.

 From IoT Hub's <a
 href="https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messaging#device-to-cloud-messages" target="_blank">documentation</a>: